clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wp-install/wp-install.rst

       sudo curl -O https://wordpress.org/latest.tar.gz

-3. To extract the all the files and directories from the downloaded file, enter the following command:
+3. To extract all the files and directories from the downloaded file, enter the following command:

    .. code-block:: console